 Sear and Smother the Chicken

-Return pan used to cook topping to medium-high heat.
+Return pan used to cook topping to medium heat.

 Flip, and smother chicken breasts with topping.
 Place pan in hot oven and roast until cheese melts and chicken reaches a minimum internal temperature of 165 degrees, 8-10 minutes.